Municipality of Žirovnica

 The Municipality of Žirovnica ([ʒiˈɾɔ́ːwnitsa]; Občina Žirovnica) is a municipality in Slovenia.
 The seat of the municipality is the village of Breznica.

 In the Završnica Valley, behind the Reber range that overlooks the villages, the first public hydroelectric plant in Slovenia was built in 1914.
 In 1952, after building a 60 m dam (the highest dam in Slovenia to date) in the Kavčke Gorge, a second hydroelectric plant opened in nearby Moste.
 This was the first hydroelectric plant to operate on the Sava River.

 Geography

 It is located in the traditional Upper Carniola region, on the southern slope of the Karawanks mountain range, along the border with Austria (Carinthia).
-The municipality borders the municipalities of Jesenice to the west, Bled and Radovljica to the south, and Tržič to the east.
+The municipality borders the municipalities of Jesenice to the west, Bled and Radovljica to the south, and Tržič to the east as well as Austria to the north.

 Settlements

 In addition to the municipal seat of Breznica, the municipality also includes the following settlements: